ideal-postcodes/jquery.postcodes/documentation.md

 ## $.idealPostcodes.lookupAddress(options, success[, error])

-Performs an address search on the Ideal Postcodes API
+Performs an address search on the Ideal Postcodes API using a search string

 **Function Arguments**